Brabow/New_MoulPack/README.md

 # [Features added by the New MoulPack 1.0.0]
 ### Version originale française après les changelogs
-- Up to 50 players on the same lobby
+- Up to 50 players in the same lobby
 - New mobs
   - Mimics
   - Boomba